 The currently linked timer is shown in a bold text and you can tap on a timer entry to link with a different timer device.

-From there you can also adjust settings of the currently linked timer using the Settings action in 1.x app and the “timer cog” icon in 2.x.
-For instance, change timer sensitivity (see your timer documentation for what values to use) or par time (app ver 1.7, use par time from the current stage or set par time manually, the blank value - don’t change timer settings).
+From there you can also adjust settings of the currently linked timer using the “timer cog” icon on the right.
+For instance, change timer sensitivity (see your timer documentation for what values to use) or par time (use par time from the current stage or set par time manually, the blank value - don’t change timer settings).

 After timer is selected.
 The scoring screen will show the “Timer” icon on the bottom right side.